Potterhead03/Hospital-Management-System/README.md

 # HealthPro- A Hospital Management System
-This webiste aims to streamline and automate various administrative, operational, and clinical processes within a healthcare facility.
+This website aims to streamline and automate various administrative, operational, and clinical processes within a healthcare facility.
 It aims to enhance the efficiency and effectiveness of hospital operations by providing a comprehensive and integrated solution for managing patient information, medical records, appointments, billing, and more.

 # System Features
 1) **User Sign In**: